Understanding Middleware in Express.js

 });

-The /profile route will only be mounted under the /users path, so it will be accessible at /users/profile.
+In the example, the /profile route is mounted under the /users path, so it will be accessible at /users/profile.

 Hey, I'm Max